TimDM1980/TimDM1980.github.io/_posts/2016-11-26-real-time-coaching.markdown

 ## Conclusion

 I liked this workshop very much, because I learned about some stuff I had never heard of and saw how it could be applied to my role as a team coach.
 If you want to know more, the trainers pointed us to a book called [Brain Rules](https://www.amazon.com/Brain-Rules-Updated-Expanded-Principles/dp/098326337X/).
+Also, the trainers will soon launch a website at [http://www.brainbased-leadership.com](http://www.brainbased-leadership.com).